From time to time, I get asked, “So why New Zealand?”

 I LOVE the New Zealand accent.
 Some people find the Kiwi accent annoying.
 But this weird jumble of British, Scottish, Australian, and who knows what else is actually one of my favorite accents in the world.

 I LOVE New Zealand's Maori heritage.
 The South Pacific is full of interesting native cultures, and NZ is no different.
 The country largely embraces its Maori heritage, with cultural offerings all over the country, “Maori language week” once a year on TV, and an officially bicultural existence, with Maori being one of the country's official languages.
 The NZ national rugby team, the All Blacks, even performs a Maori haka (war dance) before each match.

-I HATE the racism rampant in New Zealand.
+I HATE the racism present in New Zealand.
 People don’t often like to talk about it, especially since the country makes such an effort to be bicultural, but there’s a lot of racism here, both against native people and more recent immigrants.
 Maori are usually the ones who are unemployed and underrepresented, whether it’s in the government or in New Zealand television and film.
 And this is often coupled by not-so-subtle racism, which I often personally witnessed while living with university students in Wellington and traveling around New Zealand.
 As much as I would love to pretend not to notice it, the truth is that it’s still there, just like in every other country around the world.

 I LOVE the people in New Zealand.
 Don't let the above comment lead you to believe that I don't love the people in NZ, though.
 Because I do.
 I really do.
 They are, overall, some of the warmest, friendliest people I have ever met, and they seem to truly enjoy chatting with travelers.